dkgolfnut5192/YourControls_JUST_FLIGHT_F28_PROFESSIONAL/README.md

 # It is not recommended to have the EFB save the plane state as this can cause issues with 1 plane being in a different state then the  other.
 PLease ensure this is unchecked if flying with YC's

 Known Issues:
   - Starter switch (1 & 2) - may not stay left or right long enough. the copilot may have to move the switch at the same time as the pilot to get the engines to start correctly.
+  - I had to remove the COURSE 1 and Course 2 synch due to it getting out of synch so quickly.
+You and your copilot will have to set CRS 1 and 2 individually

 *** Please kindly note that this plane from MSFS has numerous unselectable switches.
 This is a MSFS model/featureset issue, not a YC's or the Profile I created issue.